Pan-African University: Regional institutes

-The PAU consists of five flagship institutes, each focusing on vital thematic areas across different regions of Africa.
-Hosted by prominent universities in various geographic regions, these institutes encompass Basic Sciences, Technology, and Innovation; Life and Earth Sciences (including Health and Agriculture); Governance, Humanities, and Social Sciences; Water and Energy Sciences (including Climate Change); and Space Sciences.
-These institutes collaborate with ten Satellite Centers each, fostering inter-and trans-disciplinary programs.
-Upon full deployment, the PAU will encompass 50 centers of excellence under its five African academic hubs.
+The Pan African University addresses five thematic areas, through a network of five flagship institutes: Basic Sciences, Technology, and Innovation; Life and Earth Scienecs (including Health and Agriculture), Governance, Humanities, and Social Sciences; Water and Energy Sciences (including Climate Change); and Space Sciences.

 Implementation status

 PAU Institutes are operational in four of Africa's five regions: Western, Eastern, Central, and Northern.
 Negotiations are ongoing to establish the fifth PAU Institute in Southern Africa.
-The inaugural batch of students graduated in 2014, followed by another batch in 2015.
-The PAU has a growing student population, with 314 students and an admissions list of 350 for the 2015/2016 academic year.
-The number of applicants for the 2015–2016 academic year increased significantly, with a notable rise in the number of female applicants.
+The first batch of students graduated in 2014.